 We have a thriving vocational education centre here at Beaulieu and the BTEC National Diploma in Health and Social Care (equivalent of 2 full A levels), the BTEC National Subsidiary Diploma in Business (equivalent of 1 full A level) and the CACHE Course (Council for Awards in Care, Health and Education, which is available at various tiers) continue to offer a vocational route to university, higher education and employment with great success.

 Sixth Form staff know each student well and encourage them to develop and flourish as an individual in our caring community.
 Our pastoral care is excellent, with each Sixth Former allocated a Mentor Group.
 Mentors are the students' primary port of call to help each student make the best use of the opportunities available to them, to monitor attendance and academic progress and provide pastoral care on a daily basis.
-The Head of Sixth Form and School Chaplain are also available to support students' well-being and welfare.
+The Head of Sixth Form and Sixth Form Student Service Officer are also available to support students' well-being and welfare.

 Careers guidance is seen as an integral and compulsory part of the Sixth Form programme.
 Our Sixth Form advisers and Mentors spend time providing Year 12 and 13 students with individually tailored careers guidance, assistance with Higher Education or employment choices, guidance through the university or job application process and university or job interview preparation, to ensure our students are fully prepared for the next step.
 We also work hard to provide our Sixth Formers with work experience opportunities relevant to their career aspirations wherever possible.
 Our relationships with local businesses are strong and our students remain sought after by employers locally.